113ll3/Ibmclouddocscli/reference/softlayer/index.md

    </dl>

 **Examples**:
-Edit records under the zone `bluemix.net` with `12345678`, and set its data to `127.0.0.2` and ttl to 3600.

 ```
  bluemix sl dns record-edit bluemix.net --by-id 12345678 --data 127.0.0.2 --ttl 3600
 ```
-Edit records under the zone `bluemix.net` with host name `kibana`, and set their ttl all to 3600.
+This command edits records under the zone `bluemix.net` with `12345678`, and set its data to `127.0.0.2` and ttl to 3600.

 ```
  bluemix sl dns record-edit bluemix.net --by-record kibana --ttl 3600
 ```
+This command edits records under the zone `bluemix.net` with host name `kibana`, and set their ttl all to 3600.

 ### bluemix sl dns record-list